-I am currently in my Senior year of College.
-That being said, I have taken many Computer-Science courses.
-Here I will go a bit in detail describing each course which involves coding skills, as I find those are the most relevant.
-At the bottom of the page I have also included a brief list of other courses I have taken at WPI which do not include any coding skills.
+I graduated college in 2023 with a Bachelor’s and accelerated Master’s degree in Computer Science.
+Here I will go a bit in detail describing each course which further developed my knowledge of computer science and coding skills, as I find those are the most relevant.
+At the bottom of the page I have also included a brief list of other courses I have taken which may or may not be tangentially related to computer science.

 Completed Courses